VNKT777/ChainBlockCoding/README.md

  # ChainBlockCoding
-Chain Block Coding technique used to provide network security.
+>>Chain Block Coding technique used to provide network security.
+>>Code is written using python 3
+>>If inputs are necessary please follow the guidelines given in the code.